Risks for lung cancer

 Personal history of lung disease

-Certain lung diseases or conditions can scar the lungs and increase the risk for lung cancer.
-Examples of these conditions include:
+Some lung diseases or conditions can scar the lungs and increase the risk for lung cancer.
+These conditions include:

 • chronic obstructive pulmonary disease (COPD), which is long-term damage to the lungs that is often caused by smoking